rickosborne/cascades/md/03-0-3-after-service.md

 I liked that this chapter was easy enough to apply to my work.
 Some of the other chapters were much less so.
-I've yet to figure out how recursion could apply to anything in my job.
+I've yet to figure out how recursion, for example, could apply to anything in my job.

 I'd been rubbing at my temples for a while before I realized it.
 The skin there was warm from the activity.